How to Make a Carajillo That’ll Wake Your Spirit (and Maybe Your Neighbors)

 Let’s talk about a cocktail that hits all the right notes: bold, a little sweet, unapologetically strong, and with a Latin twist that says "I'm not here to play."
 We're talking about the Carajillo—a coffee cocktail that’s as fun to say as it is to drink.

-Now expanding into Phoenix and eyeing new cities, each Dia location partners with Latino families and showcases the art, flavors, and soul of Latin America.
-Think of Dia as your cool cousin who throws the best parties, brings the good coffee, and somehow always has their life together.
+DIA partners with Latino families and showcases the art, flavors, and soul of Latin America.
+Think of DIA as your cool cousin who throws the best parties, brings the good coffee, and somehow always has their life together.
 Yeah—that’s the vibe.

 Every sip is bold, bright, and full of fire.
 It’s coffee with ganas.